jeslaspravin/Cranberry/ReadMe.md

 * **`stb`**
 * **`LLVM`**(**`CLang`**).
 CMake configs generated required some manual tweaking to support Debug,Development and Release config
 * **`mimalloc`**.
 CMake configs generated required some manual tweaking to support Debug,Development and Release config
 * **`tracy`** profiler.
-CMake configs generated required some manual tweaking project to support Debug,Development and Release config
+CMake configs generated required some manual tweaking to support Debug,Development and Release config
 * **`xxHash`** (Embedded into the project)
 * **`CoPaT`** (Embedded into the project)
 * **`SPIRVCross`** (Few necessary files are copied directly rather than using as include)